rajbos/rajbos.github.io/_posts/2021-02-06-GitHub-Actions.md

 # Do not reuse a runner, ever!
 * [One runner, one workflow](/blog/2021/03/07/GitHub-Actions-one-workflow-per-runner)

+# Run your own action in a container
+To have an additional boundary for your action you can run it inside a container.
+This also enables you to use something in your container that doesn't have to be installed on the runner itself: [Run your action in a container](/blog/2021/09/12/GitHub-Actions-container-with-powershell).

+# Run you runners in a Kubernetes cluster
+To mitigate a lot of attack vectors from running your runners on a virtual machine (e.g. disk / network access), you can host your self-hosted runners in a [Kubernetes](/blog/2021/08/06/GitHub-runners-on-kubernetes) cluster.
+Then you have 'ephemeral' runners that only exist during the execution of your workflow and then are cleaned up.

 # Untrusted input
 An overview from GitHub on [untrusted input](https://securitylab.github.com/research/github-actions-untrusted-input), from the issue title to the commit message, if you act upon them (even just echoing them to the output!), they can be misused and therefor are an attack vector.